-Comment Document No. Commenter Comment Response We are still extremely concerned at the potential of a large radioactive, hazardous waste, mixed waste, PCB, asbestos, solid waste landfill will be in our neighborhood.
+Comment Document No. Commenter Comment Response 110.
+Commenter We are still extremely concerned at the potential of a large radioactive, hazardous waste, mixed waste, PCB, asbestos, solid waste landfill will be in our neighborhood.
 We have young children and are concerned for their health and future.
 We appreciate the opportunity to comment on the future of our community.
 Please respond with the answers to our questions to the following email address: liz_bee5@yahoo.com.
-Sincerely, Elizabeth and Josh Lamerson Concerned Citizens and Fence line Neighbors 20 Daniel Minter Conveyance of Real Property at the Portsmouth Gaseous Diffusion Plant in Pike County, Ohio Comment noted.
-I am in support of the Proposed Action as outlined in section 1.1, and the defined proposed action within EA-1856: Draft Environmental Assessment (Conveyance of Real Property at the Portsmouth Gaseous Diffusion Plant in Pike County, Ohio).
+Sincerely, Elizabeth and Josh Lamerson Concerned Citizens and Fence line Neighbors 20 Daniel Minter Conveyance of Real Property at the Portsmouth Gaseous Diffusion Plant in Pike County, Ohio I am in support of the Proposed Action as outlined in section 1.1, and the defined proposed action within EA-1856: Draft Environmental Assessment (Conveyance of Real Property at the Portsmouth Gaseous Diffusion Plant in Pike County, Ohio).
 I further recommend that Southern Ohio Diversification Initiative (SODI) who is the Federally Designated Community Reuse Organization (CRO) be the utilized for all such pending and future conveyances of property assets associated with the Portsmouth Gaseous Diffusion Plant in Pike County, Ohio.
 SODI has been the central agent within the region of influence and the surrounding 4 county area for the past 20 years, regarding numerous economic development programs and projects.
-SODI is engaged in existing discussions and has partnering arrangements as well as current grant funding to help facilitate existing end use objectives, as developed by the region of influence and has ongoing working relationships with Ohio University who conducted the Future End Use survey and associated end use recommendations.
+SODI is engaged in existing discussions and has partnering arrangements as well as current grant funding to help facilitate existing end use objectives, as developed by the region of influence interests.
+SODI's board of directors is comprised of elected officials and community leaders within the region of influence and has ongoing working relationships with Ohio University who conducted the Future End Use survey and associated end use recommendations.
+Comment noted.

-Comment Document No. Commenter Comment Response 10. commenter Simply stated SODI is the only organization positioned to assure the transferring of property back to the region of influence is executed fulfilling said interests, and postured to assure such interests are represented, while balancing the future land use objectives regarding the Portsmouth Gaseous Diffusion Plant and associated end use objectives.
-SODI was developed for this exact purpose, noting this EA-1856: Draft Environmental Assessment is largely based on current and past land transfer requests and the reason that this proposed action was developed.
-In closing I support the proposed action to proceed with land transfer(s) at the Portsmouth site, as this will provide the opportunity to return assets back to the local community, fostering future economic development opportunities, while reducing the federal governments footprint and continuing long-term surveillance and maintenance mortgage costs.
-Submitted 2/10/2017 Daniel J. Minter Lifetime resident of Pike County and former fence line resident, located at the current site of the (OSU Endeavor Center) SODI Vice Chairman Board of Directors (20 years) SSAB Board Member (7 years) Local Union Workforce Representative (15 years) 21 Rick Warner To Whom It May Concern: I support the transfer of property to the SODI for their use in creating economic development opportunities centered on the re-industrialization of the site.
+Comment No. Commenter Comment Response No. Commenter CommentSimply stated SODI is the only organization positioned to assure the transferring of property back to the region of influence is executed fulfilling said interests, and postured to assure such interests are represented, while balancing the future land use objectives regarding the Portsmouth Gaseous Diffusion Plant and associated end use objectives.
+SODI was developed for this exact purpose, noting this EA-1856: Draft Environmental Assessment is largely based on current and past land transfer requests and the reason that this proposed action was developed.In closing I support the proposed action to proceed with land transfer(s) at the Portsmouth site, as this will provide the opportunity to return assets back to the local community, fostering future economic development opportunities, while reducing the federal governments footprint and continuing long-term surveillance and maintenance mortgage costs.Submitted 2/10/2017Daniel J. Minter Lifetime resident of Pike County and former fence line resident, located at the current site of the (OSU Endeavor Center) SODI Vice Chairman Board of Directors (20 years) Response Local Union Workforce Representative (15 years) 21 Rick Warner To Whom It May Concern: I support the transfer of property to the SODI for their use in creating economic development opportunities centered on the re-industrialization of the site.
 The operations at the DOE reservation have been a key contributor to the economic and socioeconomic stability of the region for well over half a century.
-The regulated methodology utilized to provide for the transfer of the land from the DOE to the SODI provides an opportunity for Comment noted.
 The regulated methodology utilized to provide for the transfer of the land from the DOE to the SODI provides an opportunity for continued safe and environmentally responsible use of the assets that exist on the DOE Reservation.
+Comment noted.